-Tewantin, a town of about 10,500 people, is 120 km north of central Brisbane and about 4 km inland from Noosa Heads.
+Tewantin, a town, is 120 km north of central Brisbane and about 4 km inland from Noosa Heads.
 It is thought that the name was derived from an Aboriginal word describing dead trees or logs, possibly a reference to timber brought down the Noosa River to a wharf at Tewantin in the 1860s, just west of the present bridge over Doonella Lake.

 Tewantin was first settled by Europeans permanently in 1870 and in 1871 a township surveyed.
 Early industry revolved around timber getting and milling, the steamer Culgoa plying the coast to Brisbane delivering timber, fish and oysters.
 Tewantin township was surveyed in the vicinity of the timber wharf, which was approached by a midden of oyster shells across the beach.
 There were also a hotel and a post office, and some buildings were built from logs washed up from a cargo of timber that had been abandoned.
 Tewantin was a busy port, not only for timber transport but for passengers who preferred steamer voyage and coach connection to Gympie over the inland track from Brisbane to the goldfields town.
 Fish and oysters were also dispatched to Brisbane.
 The opening of the railway from Brisbane to Gympie in 1889 reduced boat passenger numbers, but by then Tewantin's Royal Mail Hotel had become established as a holiday destination for Gympie's inhabitants.
 The establishment of a viable alternative transport route other than sea was perhaps fortuitous, for in 1891 the Culgoa came to grief on the Noosa Bar.